slancheros/frubana/README.md

-# 1.Calculate List Median
+# 1. Calculate List Median

 The implementation made in the Python files:
 1. median.py has the logic implementation of the list operations.
 2. test_calculate_median.py contains unit tests for median values.
 3. median_ui.py contains the user interaction logic for the solution.

+# Logic implementation
-The logic has been developed:
+Logic has been implemented by:
 1. Calculating the median just when a value is added to the list
 2. Divided in 4 cases:
    1. When the list is empty